 Apex teaches about the four main types of welding.

-Blueprint Reading and Fabrication: Students learn to read blueprint and the trade math skills of addition, subtraction, the multiplication and division of linear measurements, the use of fractions, decimals, and the metric system are all part of precision instrument applications.
+Students will be taught to read blueprints and the trade math skills of addition, subtraction, the multiplication and division of linear measurements.
+The use of fractions, decimals, and the metric system are all part of precision instrument applications.

-Oxyacetylene Welding, Cutting, and Brazing: The welding processes performed in this segment concentrate on maintenance and repair welding techniques.
+The welding processes performed in this welding class concentrate on maintenance and repair welding techniques.

-Gas Tungsten Arc Welding (GTAW): In this course, students will learn the set up parameters and welding procedures of GTAW and Plasma Arc Cutting (PAC).
+In this welding course, students will be taught the set up parameters and welding procedures of GTAW and Plasma Arc Cutting (PAC).

 This advanced welding course will cover the use of AC/DC welding equipment.
 All joint preparations are accomplished by either manual or automatic cutting equipment.